If you suffer from nearsightedness (myopia) or mild astigmatism, you don't necessarily need LASIK to reduce your need for glasses.

 Farsightedness (Hyperopia) and PresbyopiaWhile most commonly used to treat myopia, ortho-K lenses are also effective in treating hyperopia and presbyopia.
 Presbyopia is a type of farsightedness that affects patients during middle age and later.

-Especially Helpful for ChildrenChildren tend to benefit most from ortho-k, including patients as young as seven.
-Orthokeratology at early ages can halt the progression of childhood myopia.
+Especially Helpful for ChildrenChildren tend to benefit most from ortho-k, including nearsighted patients as young as seven.
+In fact, the use of gas-permeable contact lenses at an early age can help slow the progression of childhood myopia.

 Contact a Skilled Eye Doctor About Your Vision Correction Options

-At Primary Eye Care Associates, Dr. Steven Chander and his team put your vision first.
-We want everyone in Midway, Garfield Ridge, and the greater Chicago area to experience the benefits of great eyesight, whether it's through ortho-k lenses or other vision correction methods.
+At Primary Eye Care Associates, Dr. Steven Chander puts your vision first.
+We want everyone in Chicago to experience the benefits of great eyesight, whether it's through ortho-k lenses or other vision correction methods.

 Dr. Chander has decades of experience as an eye care professional.
 He is a member of the American Optometric Association and has earned board certification by the National Board of Examiners in Optometry.
-When not working with patients and local charitable organizations, Dr. Chander shares his decades of expertise by delivering lectures to colleagues.
+Dr. Chander can develop a custom treatment plan just for you.

 To learn more about ortho-k and whether it is a fit for your needs, schedule a vision correction consultation online.
-You can also reach Primary Eye Care Associates by phone at:
+You can also reach the team at Primary Eye Care Associates by phone.

 Patient-Centered Optometry from a Trusted Chicago Eye Doctor